Mitchell Starc: 2019 Cricket World Cup

 Australia's first match of the World Cup was against the West Indies.
 Starc took five wickets in Australia's 15-run win, including wickets at crucial times of the match to ensure Australia would get across the line.
 One of his wickets was a controversial dismissal of West Indies batsman Chris Gayle.
-Umpire Chris Gaffaney judged Gayle to be out twice in one over off of Starc's bowling, once caught behind and once leg before wicket (lbw), but on both occasions Gayle used the Decision Review System (DRS) to overturn the umpire's decision.
-In a later over, Gaffaney again judged Gayle to be out lbw off of Starc's bowling, and Gayle again reviewed the decision, but the DRS upheld the umpire's decision this time.
+Umpire Chris Gaffaney judged Gayle to be out twice in one over from Starc's bowling, once caught behind and once leg before wicket (lbw), but on both occasions Gayle used the Decision Review System (DRS) to overturn the umpire's decision.
+In a later over, Gaffaney again judged Gayle to be out lbw from Starc's bowling, and Gayle again reviewed the decision, but the DRS upheld the umpire's decision this time.
 Subsequent replays showed that on the delivery before the wicket, Starc had overstepped the popping crease in his delivery stride and bowled a no-ball, which Gaffaney had failed to call.
 If the no-ball had been called, then the subsequent ball would have been a free hit and Gayle could not have been dismissed lbw.
 West Indies captain Carlos Brathwaite thought that the umpiring mistake was highly consequential in the match result, saying, "To lose Chris in a chase of 280, who can probably get 180 of them himself obviously, broke the start that we wanted to have."
 During the game, he also became the quickest bowler, in terms of number of matches, to take 150 wickets in ODIs, doing so in his 77th game (one match quicker than Saqlain Mushtaq, who did it in 78 games).

 On 29 June 2019, in the match against New Zealand, Starc became the first bowler to take three five-wicket hauls at the Cricket World Cup.
 He finished the tournament with 27 dismissals, which is an all-time record for most wickets as an individual in a single World Cup.